Codecademy/docs/CONTRIBUTING.md

 If you haven't gone through this workflow before, you can check out this [GitHub tutorial](https://github.com/firstcontributions/first-contributions#readme) (highly recommend) or [this YouTube video](https://www.youtube.com/watch?v=rgbCcBNZcdQ) to learn about how to make a PR from a fork using Git.

-Alternatively, if you'd prefer to keep things to the GitHub UI for now, you can follow the instructions in that video up to 1:18 to fork this repo.
+Alternatively, if you'd prefer to keep things to the GitHub UI, you can follow the instructions in that video up to 1:18 to fork this repo.
 After that, you can create your entry in your fork using the UI and then make a PR by pressing this handy button:<br>

 <img src="https://github.com/Codecademy/docs/blob/main/media/pull-request-ui.png" alt="Code block with Codebyte tags" width="800"/>